ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 things to write but I will not with ink
 and pen write unto thee ; but I trust I
 shall shortly see thee, and wo shall
-speak face to face.&quot; From the
+speak face to face.&quot; From the above

 </td></tr></table>

 ---